robymus/shannon50/README.md

-# Consant-proportion rebalanced portfolio bot
+# Constant-proportion rebalanced portfolio bot

 For trading in Bitfinex, BTC/USD, using 50-50% usd/btc balance (as suggested by Shannon).
 Rebalancing is done on every run, so schedule it in cron.